MaryBartlett/ubuntu-setup/README.md

 * Install this third-party software
 * Encrypt the new Ubuntu installation for security
 * Use LVM with the new Ubuntu installation
+* Turn off secure boot.
+Else you may have problems with installing virtual box

 **﻿Install vim**